chicken milanese + an escarole salad

 1 1/2 cups panko bread crumbs

 1/2 cup grated pamesan

-4 small organic chicken breasts, butterflied and lightly pounded/flattened (not tenderized; a good organic chicken breast will already be tender) to 1/4-inch thick*
+4 small boneless, skinless chicken breasts, butterflied and lightly pounded/flattened (no need to tenderize; a good organic chicken breast will already be tender, says Burrell) to 1/4-inch thick*

 Kosher salt and pepper

 For the Escarole Salad: